Meet the Team!

 At the preschool, I help with a variety of responsibilities, including monthly newsletters, parent tours, managing our website and social media, organizing field trips, and planning fun events for both children and parents.
 I also enjoy working closely with families to ensure everyone feels welcome and supported.

-Currently, I’m studying for my Bachelor’s degree in Civil Engineering at the University of Idaho.
+Currently, I’m studying for my Bachelor’s degree in Business Marketing at the University of Idaho.
 Most of the year, I work remotely, but I make sure to stay closely involved and am always back in Boise during breaks and holidays.

 When I’m not studying or working, I love spending time with my dog, Rocco.
 He’s such a big part of my life that he’s even my profile picture on almost everything!